Exmark Z Turf Equipment Backyard Life

 The Arms’ hoop house allows them to grow throughout the year.
 Inside it, they’ve got kale and lots of greens.
 In late spring/early summer, they’ve got beautiful cabbages growing before most people consider even putting theirs in the ground.
 They’ve got Brussels sprouts and spinach that they use to juice in the mornings.
 And, Daniel explains he can run drip irrigation to their raised beds to water them via a timer when he’s not home.

 Last year, he tried growing in something new: molasses tubs from a cattle farm.
 In fact, he explains, you can use trash cans— or any containers that are about 25 gallons—to grow produce.
 To use them, just drill a hole approximately five inches from the bottom for drainage to help keep the soil moist.
-Daniel says he’s experimented with sugar snap peas, spinach, carrots, and other greens using these containers.
-Want an even longer growing season?
+Daniel says he’s experimented with using these containers for sugar snap peas, spinach, carrots, and other greens.
+So, want an even longer growing season?
 Daniel says you can grow greens in the winter outside a high tunnel using a low tunnel with some plastic to help protect the plants.

 More Gardening Tips: